Ask for a Personal Referral

 Now it’s time to move forward with the attorney you selected to help you build an estate plan.
-Contact this attorney immediately to schedule an appointment.
+Contact the chosen attorney’s office immediately to move forward.
 When you visit with the attorney, be sure you have the following with you:

 - A list of your concerns and questions

-- The latest statements from your checking, savings, retirement, and investment accounts
+- The latest balance(s) from your checking, savings, retirement, and investment accounts

 - Any previous estate planning documents you have